-ART 221 Introductory Seminar in Art History

-Studies art history with a specific focus on artists and periods.
+ART 221 Introductory Seminar in Art History 3 cr Studies art history with a specific focus on artists and periods.
 Social, political and economic trends, along with the period's cultural context, are employed in the understanding and interpretation of the art.
 This course cannot be taken more than once for credit.
+Prerequisite: ART 117

-ART 232 Intermediate Painting

-Continues the exploration of our visual world, with increased attention to painting materials, color and palette, composition and metaphor in painting.
+ART 232 Intermediate Painting 3 cr Continues the exploration of our visual world, with increased attention to painting materials, color and palette, composition and metaphor in painting.
 Prerequisite: ART 116, ART 212

-ART 235 Introductory Studio (Technique)

-Study and practice important facets of studio art techniques and creative methods in a creative arts laboratory environment.
+ART 235 Introductory Studio (Technique) 3 cr Study and practice important facets of studio art techniques and creative methods in a creative arts laboratory environment.
 The course includes exercises and art projects to prepare students as they begin to develop a professional portfolio of original artworks.
 Course topics vary by semester and may include: sculpture, mixed media, collage, assemblage, cartooning, landscape painting and other topics.
 Repeatable if different topic.
+Prerequisite: ART 116

-ART 305 The Human Figure 3 cr
+ART 305 The Human Figure

 Draw and/or paint based on direct observation of the nude model.
-The human figure is a central force of symbolism in European and American fine art.
+The human figure is a central force of symbolism in European and Amerian fine art.
 As such students will interact with artistic anatomy traditions and innovations.
+Prerequisite: ART 116